 Health Screening Assessment

-Positive responses to questions in the Health Screening Assessment tool provide an alert to University Health or Occupational Health.
+Positive responses to questions in the Hawk Check (health screening assessment) tool provide an alert to University Health or Occupational Health.
 A health care professional will then contact the individual and ask the appropriate questions to assess the health status of the individual.
 The individual will be provided health information and resources according to the most recent guidelines.

 Proximity contact tracing by the University will be initiated if the person has a positive test, is waiting for test results, or if the person has symptoms consistent with COVID-19.